nolimitcarter/dotfiles/README.md

 # dotfiles - Linux environment variables

 nolimitcarter's global configuration files that work on Linux, Mac, and Windows.
-The preferred OS is of course Linux and I use/work on them while using Ubuntu.

 Warning: This build is passing but will more than likely never be complete.
 A lot of the things commented out are WIPs or have been forgotten about.
 I will get to them sometime...